 At Aegis Living Aptos, near Santa Cruz, a resident knitting group has made hats for Jacob’s Heart Children’s Cancer Support Services.
 Each colorful cap is lovingly crafted and given to a child with cancer who may lose their hair due to chemotherapy.
 Efforts such as these not only benefit the community but also significantly benefit the residents.
 Using their skills to give back to the greater community provides a sense of accomplishment and personal satisfaction.

 This holiday season, think of ways that your parent can give back.
 Check with your local senior center or place of worship to find a program or cause that might interest your parent and where they can contribute with their unique skills.

-Here are few ideas on how your parent can volunteer their time:
+Ideas on how your parent can volunteer:

 - Use their personal and professional experience to mentor at-risk youth.

 - If your parent is an animal lover, volunteer at a local animal shelter or foster a pet.